Caroline Garcia vs. Anhelina Kalinina: Prediction and Match Betting Odds | WTA Tokyo, Japan Women Singles 2023

 Caroline Garcia vs. Anhelina Kalinina Trends and Insights

-- In her last tournament, the Abierto Guadalajara, Garcia was eliminated by No. 9-ranked Maria Sakkari, 3-6, 0-6, in the semifinals.
+- In her most recent tournament, the Abierto Guadalajara, Garcia was eliminated by No. 9-ranked Maria Sakkari, 3-6, 0-6, in the semifinals.

-- Kalinina made it to the Round of 16 by taking down No. 75-ranked Ashlyn Krueger 6-3, 6-1 on Sunday.
+- Kalinina will look to stay on track after a 6-3, 6-1 win over No. 75-ranked Ashlyn Krueger in the Round of 32 on Sunday.

-- Garcia has played 61 matches over the past 12 months (across all court surfaces), and 23.4 games per match.
+- Through 61 matches over the past year (across all court surfaces), Garcia has played 23.4 games per match and won 51.9% of them.

 - Garcia has played 23.2 games per match in her 44 matches on hard courts over the past 12 months.

-- Kalinina has played 29 matches on hard courts in the past year, and has averaged 21.7 games per match and 9.8 games per set while winning 50.0% of games.
+- Kalinina is averaging 21.7 games per match and 9.8 games per set in 29 matches on hard courts in the past year.

-- Garcia and Kalinina have not matched up against each other since 2015.
+- Garcia and Kalinina have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.